Apple iPhone Repair

 - Cracked or Broken laptop LCD Screen?
 We carry the most common laptop LCD screens in stock.
 If we do have yours in stock, we can have it installed the same day you bring your computer in!
 Contact us first for a free estimate before you spend $$$ on a new computer.
 The cost of replacing your laptop LCD screen is typically much less than the cost of a new laptop.
 We can have your computer looking and working like new again.

-- Broken of defective laptop DC/Power Jack?
-Not many local companies do this type of repair anymore, but we do and have over a 95% success rate.
+- Broken or defective laptop DC/Power Jack?
+Not many local companies do this type of repair anymore, but we do!

 Tucson Computer Virus Removal, Latest News: